 As an Amazon Associate I earn from qualifying purchases.

 “You are not your body…” said every health coach ever.
-If I could, I would punch them in the face.
-Verbally.
-With patience and kindness.
+I disagree.
+In fact, if I could, I would punch them in the face.
+O at least, verbally….with patience and kindness.
 Why?
 Because they’re wrong.
 Or, at least, they’re telling a harmful half truth.

 For years, millions of women have been told that they have worth no matter how their body looks.
 Which is true.
 Whether you are obese, skinny, crippled, mentally unhealthy, or “average”, you have worth and deserve to be happy.
 However, this is not what the message “You are not your body…” conveys.